-Yeast infections are a frequent type of vaginal infection, especially among pregnant women.
+Yeast infections during pregnancy are a frequent type of vaginal infection, especially among pregnant women.
 While it is normal to have yeast in your intestinal tract or vagina, when they grow too fast and overcome other microorganisms, then they become a problem.
 When pregnant, your estrogen levels rise thus making your vagina produce more glycogen.
 This creates the ideal environment for yeast to develop rapidly, sticking more readily to the walls of your vagina.
 Furthermore, if you have been on antibiotic medications for a short or long time, the chances of getting yeast infections increase.
 The reason is that the antibiotic is likely to kill not only the targeted bacteria but also the protective bacteria in your vagina, resulting in an overgrowth of yeast.

 • Pain or discomfort during sex